MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospective.md

   Lack of activit on slack caused that I didn't know what is best of the team.

-  The team didn't start the work until the end of the milestone so I hadsome time problems.
+  The team didn't start the work until the end of the milestone so I had some time problems.
 - **What I Learned:**
   I realized the importance of organizing our workflow more effectively and assigning tasks based on each member’s strengths and skills.